Deciphering a CBD bottle can often feel like you’ve been transported back to a high school maths lesson.

-Having CBD oil strengths explained is necessary to make sure you make the most of your CBD.
+Having CBD oil strength explained is necessary to make sure you make the most of your CBD.

 The majority of CBD brands will display the strength of the CBD oil either as a percentage or in mg.
 Mg stands for milligrams or a thousandth of a gram.

-This tells you the concentration of the CBD in the bottle.
+This tells you the concentration of CBD in the bottle.

-If the label states the oil contains 1000mg of CBD of a total of 10ml; then this could also be marked as 10%.
+If the label states the oil contains 1000mg of CBD for a total of 10ml, then this could also be marked as 10%.
 But if you increase the total bottle contents to 20ml, then a 10% oil would only contain 500mg per 20ml.